By now, it’s no secret that investors are willing to pay top-dollar to buy music catalogs.

 Instead, ask the following questions:

-- Is the catalog more than three years old?
+- Is the catalog more than ten years old?

 If the answer to all three is “yes” then you can expect an average multiple higher than the average age of the catalog.